4nto/bba/doc/Modules.md

 I can see if I'm currently surfing through Tor

 ##Default modules

-In the current BBA version there are 4 default modules

 ####Bleachbit
 Clean the system by using [bleachbit](http://bleachbit.sourceforge.net).
 In the [configuration file](modules/bleachbit/bleachbit.cfg) it's possible to change the used cleaners list
 ####Hostname